-This result shows that when $k=1$, the bias between LS solution and the high-order solution can be described in different forms under some different approximate expressions of the inverse of matrix $A^TA$.
-However, some approximate expressions may not guarantee a stable solution to the ill-conditioned problem as in these approximate expressions the inverse $(A^TA)^{-1}$ still needs to be calculated or only suitable for some $k$.
+This result shows that for $k=1$, the bias between the LS solution and the high-order solution can be described in different forms under some different approximate expressions of the inverse of $A^TA$.
+However, some approximate expressions do not guarantee a stable solution to the ill-conditioned problem, as in these approximate expressions, the inverse $(A^TA)^{-1}$ still needs to be calculated or is only suitable for some $k$.